 HIV infects CD4+ T-cells, causes a decline in CD4 count and immunodeficiency, ultimately resulting in AIDS.
-An estimated >70 million people have been infected with HIV to date, of whom ~36m are living with HIV today.
-Approximately one-seventh of HIV infections are in children.
+An estimated 78 million people have been infected with HIV to date, of whom ~36m are living with HIV today.
+Approximately 15% of HIV infections are in children.
+So far, only two people with HIV infection have been cured.

 Thumbi Ndung’u - Principal Investigator, Durban, South Africa